etcusic/etcusic.github.io/_posts/2020-11-02-many_to_many_relationship_b_t_tables_that_inherit_from_user_table.markdown

 **1)**  Don’t bother with a separate user model/table.
 This will mean that I don’t have to set up an extra relationship, which sounds less messy.

-**Problem =>** This will mean that the code will not be DRY, because I will have to write the user sign up/in/out code for both the tutors and students models/controllers (plus another time if I want to add an admin or any other model)
+**Problem =>** This will mean that the code will not be DRY, because I will have to write all the "user" code for both the tutors and students tables and controllers (plus another time if I want to add an admin or any other model)

 **Conclusion =>** Can’t do it.
 Gotta keep the code DRY.

-**2)**  Set up a user parent class for the tutor and student model to inherit from (class Tutor < User  &&  class Student < User).
+**2)**  Set up a User parent class for the tutor and student model to inherit from (class Tutor < User  &&  class Student < User).

 **Problem =>** While this cleans up the code in the models, it still doesn’t solve my DRY issues with the tables and controllers, as I will have to repeat user columns in the tables and user functionality in the controllers.
+Plus, it doesn't allow me to set up unique attributes for the Tutor class and Student class.

-**Conclusion =>** Still not DRY enough
+**Conclusion =>** Still not DRY enough and lacks some important functionality.

 **3)**  Set up a user parent class for tutors and students AND a has_one/belongs_to relationship between these models.
 This way Tutors & Students inherit attributes from the User class, yet have their own unique attributes.
-This will also create greater flexibility if I want to add an Admin model or a Parent/Guardian model to inherit basic User attributes in the application.
-This is what it would the relationships would look like in the tables and models:
+This will also create greater flexibility if I want to add something like an Admin model to inherit basic User attributes in the application.
+This is what the relationships would look like in the tables and models:

 ```
 UsersTable